Can you buy life insurance while pregnant?

 Life insurance riders to consider if you’re pregnant

 Life insurance riders are optional features you can add to your life insurance policy to customize your coverage.
-Some riders can be useful if you’re buying life insurance in anticipation of a new child, but some riders may be costly or not necessary for your family.
+Some riders can be useful if you’re buying life insurance in anticipation of a new child, but some of them may be costly or not necessary for your family.

-If you’re interested in adding to your coverage, the agent you’re working with will be able to give you specific details for the company that’s best suited for you.
+If you’re interested in adding riders to your coverage, the agent you’re working with will be able to give you specific details for the company that best suits your needs.

 • Child rider: This add-on pays a small death benefit that can be put toward funeral costs in a worst-case scenario.
 One rider can cover your children from the time they are 15 days old and can cost as little as $50 per year for $10,000 of coverage.